protonemedia/laravel-eloquent-scope-as-select/README.md

 })->get();
 ```

-With short closures, which was introduced in PHP 7.4, this can be even shorter:
+With short closures, a feature which was introduced in PHP 7.4, this can be even shorter:

 ```php
 $posts = Post::addScopeAsSelect('is_published', fn ($query) => $query->published())->get();